Press Council of India member resigns citing deep crisis in media

 He claimed that the PCI was not a wholly representative body for the media.

-"Then how can we come out of the crisis being faced by the media and mediapersons?
+"Then how can we come out of the crisis being faced by the media and media persons?
 It is a big challenge for us.
 I have quit as I have not been able to work individually or collectively being a PCI member," Gupta added.

-Referring to salary cuts and job losses, he said media and mediapersons were struggling for social, political and economic justice.
+Referring to salary cuts and job losses, he said media and media persons were struggling for social, political and economic justice.

 When contacted, PCI chairperson Justice C K Prasad said Gupta's resignation has not been accepted yet.